Khalidpy7/Trigo.py/README.md

 ---

-## 📜 License
+# 📜 LICENSE

 No license was specified in the supplied source.

 Add a license file before publishing the repository publicly if you want to define how others may use, modify, or redistribute the project.